arrowhead-f/mgmt-tool-js/README.md

 # Arrowhead Management Tool

+This repository was moved to: https://github.com/arrowhead-tools/mgmt-tool-js because it is a Tool in the Arrowhead Tools project.
+This repository will be deleted in early 2020.

 This tool is providing a user interface to manage Arrowhead core systems.
 Currently the following core systems are supported:
 1. ServiceRegistry (SQL version)
 2. Authorization System (both intra- and inter-cloud authorization schemas)